kubernetes/dashboard/README.md

 **NOTE:**
 * Kubeconfig Authentication method does not support external identity providers or certificate-based authentication.
-* Dashboard can only be accessed over HTTPS
-* [Heapster](https://github.com/kubernetes/heapster/) has to be running in the cluster for the metrics and graphs to be available.
+* [metrics-server](https://github.com/kubernetes-sigs/metrics-server) has to be running in the cluster for the metrics and graphs to be available.
 Read more about it in [Integrations](docs/user/integrations.md) guide.

 ## Documentation